Errors When Constraining Hot Blackbody Parameters with Optical Photometry

 In other words, assume we are only able to obtain $gri$-band data, we fit a blackbody to them, and we obtain a best-fit temperature of 30,000\,K - what true temperatures could have led to that measurement, given a known magnitude uncertainty?

-The answer to that question, for $gri$-band data with 0.05 magnitude uncertainties fit to a blackbody using the \texttt{lightcurve\_fitting} method, is presented in Figure \ref{fig:inverse_t_eg}.
+The answer to that question, for blackbodies fit to $gri$-band data with 0.05 magnitude uncertainties using the \texttt{lightcurve\_fitting} method, is presented in Figure \ref{fig:inverse_t_eg}.
 So, for example, if we obtained a best-fit temperature in the range 30,000--35,000\,K, the true temperature is indeed likely in that range, but could be as low as 20,000\,K and there is a probability tail going up to and above 60,000\,K (6th histogram from the bottom in Figure \ref{fig:inverse_t_eg}).
 The results are similar for $BVRI$-band data and when using the \texttt{pysynphot} method.
 These are shown, together with 0.1 magnitude uncertainty data, in Figure \ref{fig:inverse_t_all}.

-The 16th, 50th and 84th percentiles of the true temperature distributions that produce a given measured temperature range are presented (as the median and lower and upper bounds) in Tables \ref{tab:inverse_t_flux} (for the \texttt{lightcurve\_fitting} method) and \ref{tab:inverse_t_mag} (for the \texttt{pysynphot} method).
+The 16th, 50th, and 84th percentiles of the true temperature distributions that produce a given measured temperature range are presented (as the median and lower and upper bounds) in Tables \ref{tab:inverse_t_flux} (for the \texttt{lightcurve\_fitting} method) and \ref{tab:inverse_t_mag} (for the \texttt{pysynphot} method).
 The data behind these distributions are publicly available on GitHub\footnote{\url{https://github.com/arcavi/bb_sims}}.
 Continuing our example where we obtained a best-fit temperature in the range 30,000--35,000\,K by fitting $gri$-band data with 0.05 magnitude uncertainties, the true temperature could be between 25,000\,K and 55,000\,K (68\% confidence bounds) with a median of 35,000\,K.

 This is a large uncertainty, which needs to be taken into account when fitting hot blackbodies using optical data alone.
 It becomes especially important for optical-only measured temperatures $\gtrsim$ 25,000\,K.